erickmerchant/coolstyleserver/README.md

 # Cool Style Server

-Cool Style Server is a development serve that reloads stylesheets in the browser when the underlying source files change without doing a full page refresh, and without using a JavaScript bundler.
+Cool Style Server is a development server that reloads stylesheets in the browser when the underlying source files change without doing a full page refresh, and without using a JavaScript bundler.
 It is essentially "hot module replacement" for CSS.

 ## Why